fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 - Switch back to F-contrasts, highlight the “Faces (Fam+Unf)`<>`Scrambled” contrast and press “Done”.
 Within the “Stats: Results” bar window which will appear on the left hand side, select the following: Apply Masking: None, P value adjustment to control: FWE, keep the threshold at 0.05, extent threshold {voxels}: 0; Data Type: Scalp-Time.

 - Move the cursor to the earliest local maximum –the first local peak in the first cluster - this corresponds to x=+26mm, y=-84mms and t=160ms (i.e. right posterior scalp).
 If you then press “Plot – Contrast Estimates – All Effects”, you will get 7 bars.
 The first three reflect the three main conditions (the red bar is the standard error from the model fit).
 You can see that Famous and Unfamiliar faces produce a more positive amplitude at this space-time point than Scrambled faces (the “N170”.
-Note that the ‘N’ notation comes from EEG whereas in MEG the polarity can be different depending on the sensor).
+Note that the 'N' notation comes from EEG whereas in MEG the polarity can be different depending on the sensor).
 The next three bars show the parameter estimates for the modulation of the evoked response by time.
 These effects are much smaller relative to their error bars (i.e., less significant) as is the random regressor effect.

 - Now in the interactive SPM window go to “Contrasts” menu, select “Change Contrast” and “F: Fam`<>`Unf”.
 You will see that nothing comes out as significant at the FWE p<0.05 level.
 To try a different way of significance testing go to “Contrasts-Significance level – Change”.
-Press ‘none’ and select 0.01 as uncorrected (a.k.a. cluster-forming) threshold.
+Press 'none' and select 0.01 as uncorrected (a.k.a. cluster-forming) threshold.
 You will see several clusters of different sizes.
 Their significance can be assessed by looking at the third from the left column in the stats table.
 You can see that only the largest cluster has a p-value of less than 0.05.
 You can now only display that cluster by changing the significance level again and repeating the steps but this time choosing an extent threshold value somewhere between the significant and the largest insignificant cluster size (e.g. 1500).

 - Now try to do the same for the random regressor contrast.
 Is there any way you can get “significant” results with it?